sylxforce-dev/llama-cpp-pascal-cuda-windows/CUDA_12.1/COMPILE_GUIDE.md

 python -m venv .venv
 .\.venv\Scripts\Activate.ps1
 pip --version

+# If you have an OLD llama-cpp-python wheel installed already (PyPI CPU
+# version, or a previous custom CUDA build), uninstall it first so the
+# new custom build starts clean.
+On a brand-new venv this is a no-op —
+# skip it if you know your venv has nothing installed yet.
+pip uninstall llama-cpp-python -y
 ```

 If pip fails or `Scripts\` is missing files (`activate.ps1`, `pip.exe`), delete and recreate the venv before continuing — a partial venv wastes the full 30-minute compile on an install that can't run.